-Since you are only paying for the time that you use the vehicle, your monthly payment can be significantly lower that making standard retail payments.
-A down payment helps lower the payment on a lease more than on a loan. $1000 down is spread over 36 months vs. say 60 months and impacts the payment more.
+By leasing, your monthly payment can be significantly lower than making standard retail payments.
+That’s because you are only paying for the time that you use the Honda vehicle.
+A down payment helps lower the payment on a lease more than on a loan. $1000 down is spread over 36-months vs. say 60-months and impacts the payment more.

 More Vehicle For Your Money . . .

-Because your monthly payments may be lower, you can increase trim levels and get extra options that you might not have under retail financing arrangements.
+With lower monthly payments, you have the financial freedom to enjoy trim levels and get extra options that you might not have under retail financing arrangements.
 In essence, if you have a $350 per month budget, you can lease more car vs. financing.

 Drive A Newer Vehicle More Often . . .

-Flexible lease terms let you set the length of time you wish to drive the vehicle.
-Most leases have a minimum and maximum lease period.
-How often you step into a new vehicle is up to you.
-Most people come to the conclusion that they would rather drive a new vehicle every three years, and keep it under warranty than drive a seven or ten year old car and have to keep making repair payments.
+You can determine how long you want to drive the vehicle thanks to flexible lease terms.
+Typically, leases have a minimum and maximum lease period.
+Most people come to the conclusion that they would rather drive a new vehicle every three years, and keep it under warranty than drive a seven or ten-year-old car and have to keep making repair payments.

 What Are the Options at the End of the Lease Agreement?

-- Trade in the vehicle on a new one.
+- You can trade in the vehicle for a new one.